You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 The armed offenders squad left the scene at Waitati just after 1pm after failing to find the person there.

-Police earlier told the Greymouth Star they were hunting a man after a firearms incident near Greymouth.
+Police earlier told the Greymouth Star they were hunting for George Tweedy (59) after a firearms incident near Greymouth.

 They warned he could be heading for Waitati and said he was dangerous and should not be approached.